Kanikaravi-29/GIGSHIELD/README.md

 1. Worker buys weekly insurance coverage
 2. System continuously monitors disruption conditions
 3. If thresholds are met, claim is triggered automatically
+4. Claim is verified using disruption, zone, and activity signals
-4. Payout is calculated in the background
+5. Payout is calculated in the background
-5. Worker receives instant status and payout notification
+6. Worker receives instant status and payout notification

 This makes the platform simple, fast, and worker-friendly.